huyingjie/notebook/source/neuroscience/depression.md

 talking to friends every day

-=> change hwo the emotional circuits in the brain intereacted with the planning circuits.
+=> change how the emotional circuits in the brain interacted with the planning circuits.

 ## Bad of machine learning

 Modern technology and social media work in this way.
-Search engines and social media analyse your searches and deliver based on what you liked in the past.
+Search engines and social media analyze your searches and deliver based on what you liked in the past.
 The algorithms work by assuming you are the same as when you last used them.
 They can, if we let them, filter what we see in terms of where we have been, not where we want to go.
 The connections you make and the digital paths you travel are strengthened and served up to you again and again.
 The result is a digital filter bubble that you do not notice because you never see it from the outside.
 We tend to assume that a search engine will search for what we want, but they search for what they think we want based on what we have searched for in the past.
 The brain creates its own filter bubble unless we are careful, always doing and thinking what is familiar already.

 ## voluntary attention

-regions invovled
+regions involved

 * frontal lobes
 * insula